Skip to content

 CardWhat it does

-Is there enough headroom?Checks if the current headroom can fit a specified extra load in kW.
+Is there enough headroom?Checks if the current available power can fit a specified extra load in kW.

-Is there headroom for device?Checks if current headroom plus the device's estimated draw can fit an extra load.
+Is there headroom for device?Checks if current available power can fit the device's estimated draw plus a specified extra load.
 Useful for stepped devices.

 Operating mode is...Checks which mode is active.